wp-plugins/adrotate/readme.txt

 NOTE: Certain features are exclusive to AdRotate PRO.
 If you need these features please consider upgrading to [AdRotate PRO](https://www.adrotateplugin.com/features/).

 = 3.10.8 PRO =
+* NOTE: PHP5.3 required - Upgrade your server if you don't have PHP5.3
 * [tweak] Extended post injection to use multiple view modes
 * [fix] Multi level listing for post injection
 * [fix] Occasional 'jumping' content around dynamic groups